smarter-project/documentation/README.md

 # SMARTER Demo Deployment Instructions

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/smarter)](https://artifacthub.io/packages/search?repo=smarter)

+The demo can be deployed by using the terraform script on this repository [Terraform](terraform) and following the [readme](terraform/README.md).
+It is also described on the section "Deploy using terraform" below.

-## This demo makes the following assumptions about your environment
+## This demo makes the following assumptions about your environment if deployed using helm charts

 In this guide we assume you have done the following:
 - You should have an installed InfluxDB and Grafana instance in a separate kubernetes cluster (cloud or local).